vitest-dev/vitest/docs/api/index.md

 - **Type:** `(received: string) => Awaitable<void>`

-  `toContain` asserts if actual value is in an array. `toContain` can also check whether a string is a substring of another string
+  `toContain` asserts if actual value is in an array. `toContain` can also check whether a string is a substring of another string.

   ```ts
   import { expect, test } from 'vitest'